-Reputation defines how consumers, employees, and other stakeholders perceive a company, which can have major business implications.
+Reputation defines how consumers, employees, and other stakeholders perceive a business and can have serious implications.
 Consumers want to do business with organizations they perceive as honest, ethical, and aligned with their values, especially when it comes to data protection.
-According to Shred-it’s 2021 Data Protection Report, 82 percent of U.S. consumers decide who to do business with based on their reputation for data security.

 Data protection should play a role in every brand reputation management strategy.
-Shred-it’s information security tips help businesses keep their data and reputation safe:
+Shred-it®’s information security tips can help businesses keep their data and reputation safe: